Chapter 06 of 18 · Interactive Dashboard

 Try this

 3. Switch to "Convergence Data".
-The theoretical curve no longer fits perfectly โ€” real data is not a clean normal DGP.
-The โˆšn decay still holds approximately, which is why the rule travels from theory to practice.
+The theoretical curve no longer fits perfectly — real data is not a clean normal DGP.
+The √n decay still holds approximately, which is why the rule travels from theory to practice.

 Take-away: Going from n = 25 to n = 100 halves the SE; going from n = 100 to n = 200 only saves you another ~29%.
-Read the case study in the chapter โ†’
+Read the case study in the chapter →

-You've explored the key concepts interactively โ€” now reproduce them in Python.
-This self-contained code block covers everything you practiced above.
-Copy it into an empty notebook and run it.
+You've explored the key concepts interactively — now reproduce them in code.
+These self-contained blocks cover everything you practiced above.
+Pick your language, copy the code, and run it.

 # =============================================================================